Fulham (UK Parliament constituency)

 Fulham was a borough constituency centred on the London district of Fulham.
 It was represented in the House of Commons of the Parliament of the United Kingdom from 1885 until 1918 and from 1955 to 1997.

 Between 1918 and 1955 it was divided into two constituencies, Fulham East and Fulham West.
 At the 1997 general election it was replaced by Hammersmith and Fulham.

 History

+Somewhat less affluent than its West London neighbour Chelsea, Fulham nevertheless was predominantly a safe Conservative seat in its first incarnation between 1885-1918, aside from a brief period of Liberal representation between 1906-1910.

+Fulham was then divided into two constituencies (East and West), which were initially Conservative until Labour started gradually reducing the majorities in both seats, firstly gaining Fulham East in a by-election in 1933, then Fulham West in another by-election in 1938, eventually holding both seats from 1945 until Fulham became a single constituency again in 1955.